-This week, as I flipped my diary page over to June <insert required comments about how quickly the year is going> I decided to check in on the goals that I’d set at the beginning of the year.
+This week, as I flipped my diary page over to June (let’s just take a moment to have a minor freak out 🙀) I decided to check in on the goals that I’d set at the beginning of the year.

 Let’s just say, while some were looking good others inspired me to see how I can boost my productivity to make sure that my personal goals get the same attention as my work ones.
 These are the top 4 that I’m going to start right now…

 4 Productivity Hacks You Can Use RN

 1: Allocate 1 hour a day – distraction free

 When your day is already jam packed it can be hard to justify time that’s literally all about you.
 All you need to do is find an hour a day that is dedicated to working towards one of your goals.
 Sure, you might need to sacrifice a little time somewhere else but it’ll be 100% worth it.
 (But when you look at your day honestly, you might be surprised at how much productive time you have you’re not using.)

 So, take off your smart watch, set your phone to airplane mode and focus on the job at hand.
 Whatever you do in this hour make it all about working towards your goal – training, research, creative output…no matter how small (or big!).
 This is YOUR time to make it happen, so make it count.